 Physical therapy is treatment for impairments in physical strength, balance or mobility resulting from injuries to the musculoskeletal system, neurological disorders (e.g. stroke, arthritis) or aging.
 Physical Therapist Assistants (PTAs) work as part of a team under the immediate direction of a physical therapist to implement selected portions of a therapy plan and track patient progress.
+They help patients who are recovering from injuries and illnesses regain movement and manage pain.
+Your work as a physical therapist assistant can improve quality of life through increased mobility and independence through therapeutic treatments that can decrease pain and discomfort, as well as renew physical strength and endurance.
 PTAs work with patients of all ages in a variety of settings.
 Nearly three quarters of PTAs work in hospitals, private practices, or outpatient clinics.
 Other care settings include home health agencies, nursing homes and sports and fitness facilities.

 PTAs often assist patients in their efforts to walk, perform exercises, or transfer from wheel chairs to therapy equipment.
 They might be called upon to walk, kneel, lift or stand for long periods of time.
+Physical therapist assistants and aides frequently are on their feet and moving as they set up equipment and help care for patients.
 Accordingly, they must be reasonably fit.

 PTAs are typically passionate about health and fitness in their personal and professional lives.
 They are trained to become experts in body mechanics and motivating patients to improve their ability to return to optimal physical functionality.
 The ideal PTA is compassionate but persistent.